archeycharnou/Terraform/readme.md

-README.md with:
-o Instructions to deploy/destroy o DNS endpoint for ALB (for verifying IP response)

 🎯 Objective
 Provision a secure, highly available AWS environment that includes a: VPC, EC2 instances behind a Load Balancer and Auto Scaling Group, a MySQL RDS instance, and S3 bucket for private